Willem-Jacobs/bus-mall/README.md

 Lab-11.
 Initial app.
 Display 3 images unique can't repeat in 2 runs let user select 1 for each round of 25.
 Keep track of total clicks, clicks per image and number of times shown.

+lab-11.
+Stretch goals.
+Adding functionality to implement the stretch goals.
+This is work in progress.

 ### Author: Willem Jacobs

 ### Links and Resources